Villa sign France winger Diaby from Leverkusen

 Last updated on .From the section Aston Villa

-Aston Villa have signed France winger Moussa Diaby from Bayer Leverkusen for an undisclosed fee.
+Aston Villa have signed France winger Moussa Diaby from Bayer Leverkusen.

-Villa have not confirmed the length of contract the 24-year-old has signed but it has been reported that the deal is worth 60m euros (£51.9m)..
+Villa have not disclosed the fee or length of contract for the 24-year-old but it has been reported that the deal is worth 60m euros (£51.9m).

-That is far greater than the previous club record of £33m Villa paid Norwich for Argentina midfielder Emiliano Buendia in June 2021.
+Villa's previous club record was £33m for Argentina midfielder Emiliano Buendia from Norwich in June 2021.

+"I will always look back happily and gratefully on my time in Leverkusen," said Diaby.
+"Now I want to take the next step, start a new chapter."

-Diaby has 10 caps for France and scored 49 goals from 172 games for Leverkusen.
+Diaby joined Leverkusen from Paris St-Germain in 2019 and went on to register 49 goals and 48 assists from 173 games for the German Bundesliga club.

 More to follow.